Official: Oakland mayor bungled police sex misconduct probe

-SAN FRANCISCO (AP) — A court-appointed California investigator has blamed Oakland’s mayor and the city’s former police chief for mishandling and downplaying a sexual misconduct scandal in the city’s police department.
+SAN FRANCISCO (AP) — From the mayor on down, a court-appointed investigator said Wednesday that Oakland officials mishandled, downplayed and ignored a far-reaching sexual misconduct scandal in the city’s police department.

-Investigator Ed Swanson in documents filed in court Wednesday puts much of the blame on former Police Chief Sean Whent but also singles out Mayor Libby Schaaf for failing to monitor the case after she vowed dramatic reforms.
+In a court filing, investigator Ed Swanson put most of the blame for the bungled probe on former police chief Sean Whent, who resigned under pressure last year.
+But Swanson also singled out Mayor Libby Schaaf for failing to monitor the case after she vowed dramatic reforms in the police department.

-Swanson’s report faults police for failing to launch a serious investigation into a teenager’s claims she had sex with as many as two dozen officers starting when she was 16.
+Schaaf declared in 2016 that her job was to run a “police department, not a frat house” and Swanson credited her with acting quickly when she was first informed of the scandal and a federal judge ordered an in-depth investigation.

+But Swanson said in his report that she did not do enough after the investigation was over to determine why the police department did not investigate the case more thoroughly.

 Most Read Stories